VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 arguments, starting the serial connection to the emergency stop button, and launching the GUI.

-### 2. The Manipulator Platforms
+### 2. Manipulator Platforms

-Each manipulator platform implements the set of events declared by the WebSocket server.
+Each manipulator platform implements the set of events declared by the Socket.IO server.
 Manipulator platforms are responsible for managing connected manipulator instances and API calls that affect all instances simultaneously (such as calibration and emergency stops).